-Lightroom creates a catalog of all your original photographs.
-You make adjustments to your images while in Lightroom, then export them in your desired format, but the original remains untouched.
+Without the need of tutorials, you can create a Lightroom catalog of all your original photographs.
+You make adjustments to your images within Lightroom, then export them in your desired format, but the original remains untouched.

-Don’t worry if you have never used Adobe software.
-You will have a small learning curve to climb, and then learning the basics of Lightroom will come easy.
+Don’t worry if you have never used Adobe software before.
+You will have a small learning curve to climb, probably a couple of tutorials and then learning the basics of Lightroom will come easy.

 Who Should Use Lightroom?

 Do you want professional-looking photos that people will admire and make you feel proud?
-You need to start using professional tools, and Lightroom is the photo editor you’ll want in order to achieve that level.
+You need professional tools, and Photoshop Lightroom is the photo editor you’ll want in order to achieve that level.

 If you shot a wedding, add the keyword wedding to your photos so that they may be easily found in the future.
-You will simply do a search in your computer for the word “wedding” and all photos with the keyword will show.
+You will simply do a search in your computer to find the word “wedding” and all photos with the keyword will show.

 Applying your watermark and running actions like lens correction while importing are also great time-saving ideas!